 All the performances are full of passion especially the concerts and the mock fight scenes, they may not actually be choreographed but the ‘combatants’ provide an artistic interpretation of an intense sword battle.
 My favourite displays however were the children’s games, singing and dancing, usually young girls wearing bright costumes and expressing their pleasure in smiles of joy and playful laughter.

 “Iranian film crew interviewing tourists”

 There is also a stage filled with children, holding balloons, they sing with very little prompting.
 It is hard not to smile.

 I had just spent several days being filmed for a reality television programme searching for treasure across various terrains.
 However meeting an Iranian film crew interviewing tourists about the festival it seemed churlish to decline.
 They were friendly and it was like enjoying a chat, except it took place in front of another camera.

 The festival is a photographers dream, there are so many displays.
 Every direction there seems something worthy of having a lens pointed at it.
 It is perfect for taking portraits; it’s slightly difficult to capture a candid moment, but the sheer number of lovely faces and interesting costumes more than makes up for this.
 Capturing a genuine smile occasionally or witnessing the unrestrained joy of a young child when seeing a preview of their picture is worth the visit alone.

 Almost everybody appears content to pose for the multitude of photographers present, though one or two ‘models’ struggle to produce a smile.

-Oman is a beautiful and authentic travel experience; the festival in its current format seems to capture this.
+Oman is a beautiful country, and authentic travel experience; the festival in its current format seems to capture this.